What Your LinkedIn Member Number Means (and How to Find It)

 Now select ‘Manage your data and activity,’ and you’ll be greeted by a list of important dates in your LinkedIn history.
 If you scroll to the last entry, you’ll find the date ‘You joined LinkedIn.’

 I joined LinkedIn on Dec.
 10, 2003.
-For context, the company was founded on Dec.
+For context, LinkedIn was founded on Dec.
 28, 2002.
-As of 2020, LinkedIn claims to have 738 million total users.
-When I divide my member number by the current total members, I learn I am counted among the first .008% of its current membership.
-Being counted among one-hundredth of one percent makes me a seriously early adopter.
-(It also means I spend waaaay too much time on the Internet.)
+As of 2022, LinkedIn claims to have 850 million total users.
+When I divide my 59,327 member ID by the current total number of members, I would be counted among the first .00007% of its current membership, if that ID were an accurate reflection.
+If I use the 245 number, the quotient is subatomically minute: 0.000000288235294 of the total number of members.
+I don’t think that’s what LinkedIn founder Reid Hoffman had in mind.